 The investigation by Sky News also touched on mandatory reporting and how this may help to improve levels of detection of abuse.
 A number of countries have a system of mandatory reporting and have passed legislation to place certain groups or professions under a legal duty to report suspected cases of child abuse and neglect to the proper authorities.

 However, there has been considerable research on the topic and the NSPCC have reported that they are not in favour of mandatory reporting.
 They suggest there is no conclusive evidence that mandatory reporting has a positive impact on protecting children.
-They argue that it may have a negative impact, eroding confidentiality for those seeking to report abuse and leading to an ineffective and dangerous system that focusses too heavily on the wrong issues.
+They argue that it may have a negative impact, eroding confidentiality for those seeking to report abuse and leading to an ineffective and dangerous system that focuses too heavily on the wrong issues.

 The NSPCC suggest that children who disclose abuse do so in a staged way, releasing pieces of information to different people to gauge how disclosure is received.
 They argue that mandatory reporting removes the control that a person disclosing abuse has over the process and leading to lower levels of disclosure.